notweerdmonk/microblog/README.md

 https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world

 Deployed: https://anothermicroblog.herokuapp.com
+- Exporting posts will not work
+- Full text search works with Postgresql
-(exporting posts will not work and site may not be up because of free dyno limitation)
+- Site may not be up because of free dyno limitation

 ## Additional features: